The most telling thing about the success of fitness trackers is that we’ve stopped calling them ‘trackers’ and mostly just call them ‘my watch’.

 Sales soared over lockdowns as we yearned for fitness and freedom.
 Now they’re as much a part of life as posh coffee or a streaming binge.
 Truth be told, they’ve all reached a fairly standardised level of reliability now, so it’s mostly a matter of price, specification, aesthetics and connectivity.

-We’ve taken four big sellers and looked at what they offer, and how well they cater to a walker's or trail runner's needs:
+We’ve taken the industry's front runners and looked at what they offer, and how well they cater to a walker's or trail runner's needs.

 The best fitness trackers